Pixel-Wisp/F4CC/README.md

    This will allow you to debug the Papyrus scripts by simply editing them and then running `\Papyrus\build.cmd`. -->

 ## Building
-- Make sure to start Fallout 4 at least once, otherwise Creation Kit will not open.
+- Make sure to start Fallout 4 at least once, otherwise Creation Kit may not open.

 - Make sure to start the Fallout 4 Creation Kit at least once and unpack the base scripts when prompted.